Karthik-Mohan10/mobile_robot_auto_nav/README.md

 - Path planning fine tune can be done by playing with the parameter files in /params directory

-- The Entire ROS nodes & topics for this project can be visualised through the rosgraph.png file
+- The Entire ROS nodes & topics used for this project can be visualised through the rosgraph.png file

 - Libraries required for the successful implementation of this package has been specified in file /ROS libraries for auto_nav

-With the use of this package Autonomous navigation of Mobile Robot from point A to B has been achieved in a good way.
-Further improvement has to be done by incorporating sensors like IMUs for odom improvement & by fine tuning or selecting suitable path planners for specific applications.
+With the use of this package Autonomous navigation of Mobile Robot from point A to B has been achieved.
+Further improvement has to be done by incorporating sensors like IMUs for odom improvement & by fine tuning or selecting suitable path planners which are application based.

 Happy coding!